by Aisha Zakari | May 29, 2022 | Food & Kitchen

 Occasions to Serve Kunun Gyada

 For the core Fulanis, most especially those in Adamawa and Gombe, this recipe is a meal for any day, any time, and any event.
-As such, it can be served in naming ceremonies, wedding ceremonies, condolence wait, Eids, special occasions, breakfast, lunch, dinner, etc.
+As such, it can be served in naming ceremonies, wedding ceremonies, condolence waits, Eids, special occasions, breakfast, lunch, dinner, etc.

 How to Store Kunun Gyada